 For example, if you have experience working in several different content management systems (CMS), but a job specifically uses one platform, list that platform first before detailing the others.

-Break up your skills section into bullet points that list out your various skills (the first example below) or group your skills by major job function (the second example below).
+Your skills section should be divided into bullet points that list your skills (see the first example below) or group your skills by major job function (see the second example below).

 Skills